ai-analytics-jlu-ws25-26/.github/profile/README.md

 Possibly!
 Feel free to [contact me](mailto:me@juliandoerr.com) to discuss.

-### What tools do you use to produce these lecture slides and notebooks?
+### What tools do you use to produce these workshop slides and notebooks?

-All of the lecture material is written in Jupyter Notebooks.
+All of the lab material is written in Jupyter Notebooks.
 For the HTML slideshow I am using the [jupyter nbconvert](https://github.com/jupyter/nbconvert) extension which allows to convert Jupyter Notebooks into various other formats.

 ## License